judaro13/jruby_mahout/README.md

 is_filtered = lambda { |id| id == 12 } # item id with 12 is out of stock
 re_score    = lambda do |id, original_score|
-  # item id with 9 is so popular recently, you want to boot the score
+  # item id with 9 is so popular recently, you want to boost the score manually
   id == 9 ? original_score + 1 : original_score
 end
 rescorer = JrubyMahout::CustomRescorer.new(is_filtered, re_score)